Which countries have the smallest carbon footprints?

 But in order for these countries to really benefit from their actions, the rest of the world needs to dramatically reduce its carbon footprint, too.

-If you’re looking for more ways you can shrink your carbon footprint, check out our Home Hub, where you can find lots of tips and tricks on how to become more eco-friendly at home.
+If you’re looking for more ways you can shrink your carbon footprint, we have lots of tips and tricks on how to become more eco-friendly at home.